Date of Degree

 Results: Qualitative analysis supported the typology from the literature review, yet the quantitative exploratory factor analysis did not support it.
 Instead, four types of non-adherence each for cholesterol lowering (non-adherence due to managing issues, multiple medication issues, belief issues with medications, forgetfulness due to busy schedule) and asthma maintenance medications (non-adherence due to managing and availability issues, beliefs and convenience issues, cost issues, forgetfulness due to busy schedule) were identified.
 Predisposing factors such as concern beliefs in medications, enabling factors such as self efficacy, and need factors such as self health and illness perceptions, and severity of disease were significant predictors of medication non-adherence.
 The Reasons scale had moderate levels of agreement with the Morisky scale based on kappa coefficients.

 Conclusion: No one typology of medication non-adherence fit cholesterol lowering and asthma maintenance medications, and the typology was driven by type of disease condition and reasons for non-adherence.
 The Reasons scale measured and categorized non-adherence better than the Morisky scale.
 Adding CSM to ABM facilitated in identifying predictors of medication non-adherence.

 Copyright 2008 Elizabeth Jisha Unni

 Unni, Elizabeth Jisha.
-"Development of models to predict medication non-adherence based on a new typology." dissertation, University of Iowa, 2008.
+"Development of models to predict medication non-adherence based on a new typology."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2008.